heyJoshLee/Issue-Tracker-mern/README.md

 Issues have comments

 TODO:
-WHERE I LEFT OFF: comments controller create comment.

-- Comments belong to issues and maybe sticky messsages

-- Add Issues
+change color for active thing when editing.

 - Sort issues
-  - pagination
+- pagination for issues

 - Prompt user to join an organization if they are not in one
 - User signs up or logs in